 Frequently Asked Questions

-Child care and preschool providers are scored based on a set of indicators that cover the following areas: Staff Qualifications, Family and Community Partnerships, Administration, Environment, and Curriculum, Screening and Assessment.
+Child care, preschool and schoolage only programs and providers are scored based on a set of indicators that cover the following areas: Staff Qualifications, Family and Community Partnerships, Administration, Environment, and Curriculum, Screening and Assessment.
 The scores in each area are combined to give them a star rating.

 There are ten Great Start to Quality Resource Centers across eleven regions throughout Michigan.
 Each resource center is available to help programs, providers and families obtain resources, additional information and navigate Great Start to Quality.
 You can contact your local Great Start to Quality Resource Center by calling 1-877-614-7328.

 Great Start to Quality measures the quality of early childhood programs and providers in Michigan by using more than 40 program quality indicators in specific areas.
 This allows families to find quality child care that meets their needs, and allows programs and providers to ensure they are providing children with the best care possible.

 Based on a program's Self-Assessment Survey, Validation and possible on-site assessment, each program is given a Great Start to Quality Star Rating.
 These ratings range from an Empty Star (not participating) to 5 stars (highest quality).
 The standards they aim to meet are high, and reaching each level can take some time.
 All participating programs are committed to quality and making improvements to help prepare children for kindergarten and beyond.
 Great Start to Quality stresses that ratings are just one of several factors to consider in finding the right program for your family’s needs.

 Great Start to Quality allows you to search all licensed and registered providers in Michigan.
 You can search in the ways that are most important to you, whether it is by area, providers who accept payments from the state or those who have experience working with children who have specific needs to be met.